Bzahirpour/Bzahirpour/README.md

 That was two years ago.

-I'm not the smartest person in any room I walk into.
+I'm not the smartest person in any room I walk into, and I would'nt say I pick things up faster than others.
 What I have is drive.
 I study early, I lab late, and I read on weekends because I genuinely love what I do.
 Everything pinned below, the Terraform pipelines, the AWS infrastructure, the automation demos all came from that time outside of work.
 Same with the B.S. in Network Engineering, the MSCS (AI/ML focus) in progress at WGU, and the certs in the section below.

 What I'm focused on now is cloud — designing and automating infrastructure on AWS with Terraform and CI/CD, picking up Kubernetes, and finding the right team to keep building with and mentoring alongside.